Princess Zelda: Character design

 For the release of Breath of the Wild, a variety of concept art was considered for Zelda's character design.
 Fujibayashi commented that Zelda's character was the most difficult to define because while the planners had approached her by thinking about what kind of person she is, the designers took a different approach and considered how Zelda's design could make players feel.
 The team was so concerned that they repeatedly made refinements to her design until the end of development.
 Alongside various dress designs, Zelda's image was updated to include outfits that showed her ready for combat, including the final blue blouse and pants that complemented Link's primary outfit.
 Fujibayashi said that Zelda's shorter hairstyle in Tears of the Kingdom was designed to make her feel more realistic, due to being actively mobile while restoring the kingdom after Breath of the Wild.

 In Echoes of Wisdom, Zelda is the avatar for the player, so Aonuma felt it was necessary to keep her appearance balanced so that she was neither too cute nor conspicuous.
 The development team at Grezzo spent a long time finalising her appearance to enhance her character appeal.
 Her facial expressions were designed to match the feelings of the player, so Aonuma made subtle changes to her eyes and mouth so that her face evolves from a serious expression into a smile as the story progresses.

 Portrayal

-Patricia Summersett provides Princess Zelda's English voice in Breath of the Wild, Hyrule Warriors: Age of Calamity and Tears of the Kingdom.
+Patricia Summersett provides Princess Zelda's English voice in Legend of Zelda: Breath of the Wild, Hyrule Warriors: Age of Calamity, Legend of Zelda: Tears of the Kingdom, and Hyrule Warriors: Age of Imprisonment.